ozfive/StoryBox/README.md

 This repository contains the source code for my StoryBox project, which is a Raspberry Pi-based device that plays audio stories for children.
 The device uses an RFID reader to identify story/song/album cards, and then plays the corresponding audio through its built-in speaker.

-The StoryBox project includes several software components, including a startup script, a Go application for interacting with the RFID reader, and installation bash scripts to install drivers for the hardware.
+The StoryBox project includes several software components, including a startup script, a Go application for interacting with the RFID reader.
+The installation shell scripts reside in their own repository now.
+[StoryBoxShellScripts](https://github.com/ozfive/StoryBoxShellScripts)

 ### Images
 Dev hardware I put together to work on this project: